Skip to the main content.

 - nameplate

-VIN numbers appear in various places on every car including the dashboard, inner door, frame, and engine compartment.
+VINs appear in various places on every car including the dashboard, inner door, frame, and engine compartment.

 Direct part marks have a variety of other uses including traceability, inventory control, warranty fulfillment, quality control management, process monitoring, branding (logo), serialization, and part identification.

-Virtually any material can be direct part marked using one of the basic methods commercially available today.
+Virtually any material can be direct part-marked using one of the basic methods commercially available today.

 Maybe you should consider the benefits of direct part marking - you never know how it could help your business or even catch a terrorist.